Battle of Khanwa

 The Battle of Khanwa was fought at Khanwa in modern-day Rajasthan on 16 March 1527, between the Mughal Empire, led by Babur, and the Kingdom of Mewar, led by Rana Sanga for supremacy of Northern India.
-The battle, which ended in a Mughal victory, was a major event in medieval Indian history although Timurids won at Panipat but at the time, the sultanate at Delhi was a spent force that was long crumbling.
-To the contrary, the Kingdom of Mewar under the able rule of Rana Sanga and his predecessors, had turned into one of the strongest powers of northern India.
+The battle ended in a Mughal victory and was a major event in medieval Indian history.
+The Kingdom of Mewar under the rule of Rana Sanga, had turned into one of the strongest powers in northern India.
 The battle was among the most decisive battles in the Mughal conquest of northern India.

-It was among the earliest battles in Northern India where gunpowder was used to a great extent.
+It was one of the first battles in Northern India where gunpowder was used.
 The battle resulted in heavy casualties for both Timurids and Rajputs.

 Background

 Until 1524, Babur's aim was to expand his rule to Punjab, primarily to fulfil the legacy of his ancestor Timur, since it used to be part of his empire.
-Large parts of north India were under the rule of Ibrahim Lodi of the Lodi dynasty, but the empire was crumbling and there were many defectors.
+Large parts of north India were under the rule of Ibrahim Lodi of the Lodi dynasty, but the empire was going through severe turmoil and there were many defectors.
 Babur had already raided Punjab in 1504 and 1518.
 In 1519 he tried to invade Punjab but had to return to Kabul due to complications there.
 In 1520–21 Babur again ventured to conquer Punjab, he easily captured Bhira and Sialkot which were known as the "twin gateways to Hindustan".
 Babur was able to annex towns and cities till Lahore but was again forced to stop due to rebellions in Qandhar.
 In 1523 he received invitations from Alam Khan Lodi, brother of Sikandar Lodi, Daulat Khan Lodi, Governor of Punjab and Ala-ud-Din, Ibrahim's uncle, to invade the Delhi Sultanate.
 Alam personally went to Babur's court and told him about the political situation of India.
 Babur agreed after sending some of his nobles to scout Punjab.
 These nobles, after studying the area, approved the plan to invade India.
 However, there were arguments between the Mughals and the Lodi rebels.
-Alam demanded that Babur give Delhi to him after it was conquered, as he was instrumental in inviting the Mughals to invade the weakened Lodi Sultanate.
+Alam demanded that Babur give Delhi to him after it was conquered, as he was instrumental in inviting the Mughals to invade the Lodi Sultanate.
 Babur refused and thus Alam took his army to besiege Delhi by himself, where his army was defeated by Ibrahim Lodi.
 Daulat Khan also betrayed Babur and with a force of 40,000 he captured Sialkot from the Mughal garrison and marched towards Lahore.
 Daulat Khan was soundly defeated at Lahore and through this victory Babur became the unopposed lord of Punjab.
 Babur continued his conquest and annihilated the Lodi sultanate's army in the First Battle of Panipat, where he killed the Sultan and founded the Mughal Empire.